 Step 3: Scroll down to Clear private data.
 On the next screen, make sure Cookies is selected, then tap Clear Private Data.

 Unlike Chrome and Firefox, Safari only stores cookies from websites you visit.
 Nevertheless, Safari lets you easily change these settings.
 Since the Windows version of Safari has been discontinued, our instructions will focus on the MacOS version.

-Access cookies: Click on the Safari menu in the upper-left corner and scroll down to “Preferences.”
-Alternatively, in the same menu, choose “Clear History,” and you can delete everything in one go, from a variety of time frames.
-If you would much prefer to have more control over what is deleted, choose the “Preferences” option.
+Step 1: Click on the Safari menu in the upper-left corner and choose Clear History, to delete everything in one go, from a variety of time frames.
+If you would much prefer to have more control over what is deleted, choose the Preferences option.

-Safari (iOS): Go into “Settings” and select Safari.
-To delete all cookies, tap “Clear History and Website Data.”
-To delete a specific cookie, tap “Advanced,” then “Website Data” to pull up a list of cookies stored on your phone.
-From there, hit “Edit,” tap the red circle next to the specific cookie you want to remove and delete it.
+Step 2: To delete all cookies, tap Clear History and Website Data.
+To delete a specific cookie, tap Advanced, then Website Data to pull up a list of cookies stored on your phone.
+From there, hit Edit, tap the red circle next to the specific cookie you want to remove and delete it.

-Juggling cookies: When you scroll to the bottom of the current panel, you should see “Advanced Settings.”
-Click on the associated “View advanced settings” button to access a refreshed list of settings.
-At the bottom, you’ll find the “Cookies” section with a drop-down menu.
-Your only options are to block all cookies, block only third-party cookies, or don’t block them at all (default).
+To manage how Edge handles cookies, scroll to the bottom of the main settings menu.
+You should see Advanced Settings.
+Click on the associated View advanced settings.
+At the bottom, you’ll find the Cookies section with a drop-down menu.
+Your options are to block all cookies, block only third-party cookies, or don’t block them at all (default).